SirShalm/Linux-Dotfiles/README.md

-# Linux-Dotfiles
+# Manjro-top
-My dotfiles for my current linux setup/s.
-I also have any other additons with explanations how to install them.
+This is my current setup for my laptop running Manjaro.